RTEMS/rtems-docs/bsp_howto/ata.rst

 ATA driver supports separate ATA requests queues for each IDE controller (one queue per controller).
-The following structure contains information about controller’s queue and devices attached to the controller:
+The following structure contains information about controller's queue and devices attached to the controller:
 .. code:: c

     /*